Guides

 1. Separate detergent, booster, stain treatment, fabric rinse, and dryer products.

-2. Look for EPA Safer Choice or EWG cleaning evidence where available.
+2. Look for EPA Safer Choice or EWG cleaning sources where available.

 3. Surface fragrance, dye, optical brightener, and enzyme context plainly.